jakkpotts/wifiphisher/README.md

 ## Installation

-### Updated Installation Method (Python 3.13+ Compatible)
+### Current Installation Method

-The traditional `setup.py` method has been replaced with an improved installation script that handles Python 3.13+ compatibility issues and the SafeConfigParser deprecation.
-Use this method to install the latest version with all patches:
+This project now uses a dedicated installation script that handles all dependencies properly, including Python 3.13+ compatibility fixes:

 ```bash
 # Clone the repository